UE4SS-RE/RE-UE4SS/Readme.md

 # Re-Host of Unreal Engine 4/5 Scripting System

-## The original creator no longer wishes to be involved in or connected to this project.
-Please respect their wishes, and avoid using their past usernames in connection with this project.
+## The original creator no longer wishes to be involved with or connected to this project, or to receive messages related to it.
+Please respect their wishes, and avoid using their past username(s) in connection with this project.
+It is being reuploaded as open source with their permission.
 Support for/updates to this project will now be very limited.

 ## Targeting UE Versions: From 4.12 To 5.0